Makiya11/IDEALEM/README.md

 # IDEALEM
-This is a data compression method IDEALEM.
+This is an implementation of the data compression method IDEALEM.
 IDEALEM stands for Implementation of Dynamic Extensible Adaptive Locally Exchangeable Measures.

-A6BUS1C1MAG.csv.bin is a test binary file.
-A6BUS1C1MAG.csv.bin.idealem is the after compressed file.

-## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+This data compression is a combination of lossy and lossless compression.
+It utilizes the data reduction and pattern searching algorithm for streaming data based on Locally Exchangeable Measures.

+This method allow to compress 1GB binary file by a factor of 250